On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: On the endpoint versions of Corollary and Theorem

 The proof of Theorem \ref{thm:second-laplace-full} is based on the following result on support of measures on the circle with rapidly decaying Laplace transform.
-This, on the other hand, is an analogue on the circle case of Lemma \ref{lemma-support-laplace}.
+This, on the other hand, is an analogue of Lemma \ref{lemma-support-laplace} on the circle.

 \begin{lemma} Let $\nu$ be a finite measure on the \emph{circle} $\mathbb{S}^1\subset \C.$ Suppose that the Laplace transform